Treating diabetes in cats? All about diabetes mellitus in cats

 3. Regular checks

-Tip from Poopy: Never just stop insulin, even if your cat seems to be feeling better again.
-Only a veterinarian can determine if tapering off is possible.
+Tip from Poopy: Never just stop giving insulin, even if your cat seems to be feeling better again.
+Only a veterinarian can determine whether it’s safe to taper off the insulin.

 Now let's discuss what happens when you don't treat diabetes.
 Because unfortunately, it doesn't stop there with some more urination and slimming....